MartinKarlsson1337/IoT-bike/README.md

 This is my first IoT project.
 I've considered this project more as a way of learning, rather than creating some ground breaking innovation (Not that I'm capable of that anyway).
 I encourage you to do the same.
 If you're interested in trying your hand at IoT, this is a suitable project.
 It leaves room for improvement and modifcation - perfect for learning!

 I think that the device could be attached to your bike in a more secure way.
 Consider investing in a small box to hold your device.
 Also, taping the components in place is not very sustainable.
 You will have to retape the sensor and magnet to keep them from falling of.
 That's loads of plastic garbage!
 I would suggest using cable ties to attach the sensor.
 The magnet can be glued to place.
+Here are some pictures of the final product: